Enclavet/knative-local-registry/README.md

 Note that this setup uses transient registry storage.
 See [Registry docs](https://docs.docker.com/registry/deploying/#storage-customization) for options on how to make it persistent, and modify [config](./templates/registry-config.yaml) and/or [volume(s)](./templates/registry.yaml) accordingly.

+It's worth pointing out that S3/GCS persistence is particularily useful for local registry, as any other cluster or registry setup that can access the same bucket is automatically a mirror.
+Furthermore it makes horizontal scaling as easy as `kubectl scale` on the registry replicaset.

 ## Support